-- CONVENING THE TRANSPORTATION COMMUNITY FOR 98 YEARS - In many countries safe cycling attracts growing attention as indicated by the adoption of rules concerning various aspects of it (delimited cycle paths, bicycle equipment). - The need for cycling skills is partially recognized as implied by the minimum age restrictions. - However, the vulnerability of cyclists is not fully realised (i.e. lack of mandatory protective equipment and special BAC limit). - The CUI problem is not appropriately addressed through insufficient enforcement and provision for measures to prevent it.
+- In many countries safe cycling attracts growing attention as indicated by the adoption of rules and legislation concerning various aspects of it (delimited cycle paths, bicycle equipment). - The need for cycling skills is partially recognized as implied by the minimum age restrictions. - However, the vulnerability of cyclists is not fully realised (i.e. lack of mandatory protective equipment and special BAC limit). - The CUI problem is not appropriately addressed through insufficient enforcement and provision for measures to prevent it.